MWSandbox/docs/certifications/AZ-700-notes.md

 - ASN number?
 - Check what route tables are created through the Virtual WAN for VNETs
 - Traffic manager + Front door
+- Log analytics workspace vs. storage account for storing diagnostics
+- Install VM extensions via terraform?
+- Have a look at azure monitor and network watcher